 If you’re having your website professionally designed, ideally they will address this with you during the creation process of your website.

-For the record, you can still use your gmail or non-branded account for communicating with friends or family.
-And you can have your biz emails forwarded to your gmail account if you like.
-But just be sure to respond to business inquires from your branded email.
+You can still use your gmail or non-branded account for communicating personally with friends or family.
+FYI: you can have your business emails forwarded to your personal gmail account if you like.
+Just be sure to respond to business inquires from your branded email account

 If you have a domain name, Google now allows you to use gmail with your branded domain name.
 Learn more via Get custom email with Gmail for work.